-Click Staging to see the details of your job.

-Double click the line to see how to resolve the error.
+Click the Staging tab to see the details of your job.
+Double click the Error icon to see how to resolve the error.

 Working with Playlists in Cisco Vision Director

 This module provides information about how to create and modify groups of content items for sequential display using playlists in Cisco Vision Director.